silnrsi/font-charis/documentation/source/ssof-features.md

 ### LibreOffice

-Font features have good support in LibreOffice:
+Both OpenType and Graphite font features have good support in LibreOffice. *Note that if a font supports both OpenType and Graphite, LibreOffice will default to using the Graphite features.*

 - **Language-specific alternates:** Set the language in **Format / Character / Font**.
 For more information and alternatives see [(LO Help) Selecting the Document Language](https://help.libreoffice.org/latest/en-GB/text/shared/guide/language_select.html?DbPAR=SHARED#bm_id3083278).

-- **Graphite features:** Supported in the UI, including multi-valued features. *Note that if a font supports both OpenType and Graphite, LibreOffice will default to using the Graphite features.*

 There are two ways to activate stylistic sets and character variants, and the type and level of support has slight differences.